sbansal6/alpaca-mcp-server/README.md

 # Alpaca MCP Server

-This is a Model Context Protocol (MCP) server for Alpaca, allowing LLMs like Claude to interact with the Alpaca trading API.
-It enables trading stocks, checking positions, fetching market data, and managing your account - all through natural language.
+This is a Model Context Protocol (MCP) server for Alpaca, allowing LLMs like Claude to interact with the Alpaca's trading API.
+It enables trading stocks; options; and crypto, checking positions, fetching market data, and managing your account - all through natural language.

 ## Features